-Having illuminated the nature of time on the basis of interpenetrating branes and spatial motions, we are left with a foundational question: What is the origin of these spatial motions?
+We are left with a foundational question: What is the origin of these spatial motions?
 What "moves" the imaginary dimensions \boldsymbol{v} and \boldsymbol{w} ?
-And what exactly is "imaginary motion"?
-While a satisfactory answer to these questions would take us into cosmological and philosophical territory beyond the scope of this paper, the reader may wish to contemplate the following words from Plato's dialogue Timaeus: [10]
+And what exactly is "imaginary motion" anyway?
+While a satisfactory answer to these questions would take us into cosmological and philosophical territory beyond the scope of this paper, the reader might contemplate the following words from Plato's dialogue Timaeus: [11]